Alex-CodeLab/NodeMonitor/README.md

      add it to modules in server.conf

 -----------
-install:
+Install:
+(create a virtualenv , clone the repo.)

-     pip install nnpy flask
+     pip install -r requirements.txt

+Run:
-See the `client` and `server` folders.
+  See README in the `client` and `server` folders.

 ------------